deepin-community/llvmlite/docs/source/admin-guide/install.rst

     conda install -c numba llvmdev

-The LLVM build process is fully scripted by conda-build_, and the `llvmdev recipe <https://github.com/numba/llvmlite/tree/master/conda-recipes/llvmdev>`_ is the canonical reference for building LLVM for llvmlite.
+The LLVM build process is fully scripted by conda-build_, and the `llvmdev recipe <https://github.com/numba/llvmlite/tree/main/conda-recipes/llvmdev>`_ is the canonical reference for building LLVM for llvmlite.
 Please use it if at all possible!

 The manual instructions below describe the main steps, but refer to the recipe for details:

 #.
-Download the `LLVM 11.1.0 source code <https://github.com/llvm/llvm-project/releases/download/llvmorg-11.1.0/llvm-11.1.0.src.tar.xz>`_.
+Download the `LLVM source code <https://github.com/llvm/llvm-project/releases/download/>`_.
+   You can download the complete "project" package, or llvm, ldd, and libunwind.

 #.
 Download or git checkout the `llvmlite source code <https://github.com/numba/llvmlite>`_.

 #.
-Decompress the LLVM tar file and apply the following patches from the
+Decompress the LLVM tar files and apply the appropriate patches from the
    ``llvmlite/conda-recipes/`` directory.
-You can apply each patch using the Linux ``patch -p1 -i {patch-file}`` command:
+You can apply each patch using the Linux ``patch -p1 -i {patch-file}`` command.
+Patches are prefixed with the LLVM version they apply cleanly to.

-    #. ``llvm-lto-static.patch``: Fix issue with LTO shared library on Windows.
-    #. ``partial-testing.patch``: Enables additional parts of the LLVM test
-       suite.
-    #. ``intel-D47188-svml-VF.patch``: Add support for vectorized math
-       functions via Intel SVML.
-    #. ``expect-fastmath-entrypoints-in-add-TLI-mappings.ll.patch``: Fix for a
-       test failure caused by the previous patch.
-    #. ``0001-Revert-Limit-size-of-non-GlobalValue-name.patch``: Revert the
-       limit put on the length of a non-GlobalValue name.

 #.
 For Linux/macOS:

     #. ``export PREFIX=desired_install_location CPU_COUNT=N``
        ( ``N`` is number of parallel compile tasks)
     #.
-Run the `build.sh <https://github.com/numba/llvmlite/blob/master/conda-recipes/llvmdev/build.sh>`_
+Run the `build.sh <https://github.com/numba/llvmlite/blob/main/conda-recipes/llvmdev/build.sh>`_
        script in the llvmdev conda recipe from the LLVM source directory.

 #.
 For Windows:

     #. ``set PREFIX=desired_install_location``
     #.
-Run the `bld.bat <https://github.com/numba/llvmlite/blob/master/conda-recipes/llvmdev/bld.bat>`_
+Run the `bld.bat <https://github.com/numba/llvmlite/blob/main/conda-recipes/llvmdev/bld.bat>`_
        script in the llvmdev conda recipe from the LLVM source directory.